+Leadership is all about character.
 Anyone can manipulate words and stretch the facts to suit their short-term objective.
-However, it is difficult long-term to fake behavior and eventually your words will catch up with you.
+However, it is difficult long-term to fake behavior and eventually your actions will catch up with you.
 Here are just a few examples of what I am talking about:

 - No one likes a bully.